junkdog/artemis-odb/README.md

 This work is licensed under BSD 2-Clause "Simplified" License except the cross platform reflection code, which has been sourced from LibGDX and falls under the Apache License 2.0.
 These files can be identified by the Apache License header.
+Apache 2.0 license can be found under artemis-core\artemis\LICENSE.libgdx.

 `SPDX-License-Identifier: BSD-2-Clause AND Apache-2.0`